joyneop/openapi/README.md

         instance_77c35ed148134a67b091deb258efeade/ \
         downloadLatest/json

-*NOTICE: If the instance is running with `Deep Crawling` feature on, the result file format will be `zip`, and the package contains files with specific file type*
+*NOTICE: If the instance is running with `Deep Crawling` feature on, the result file format will be `zip`, and the package will contain files with specific file type.*